 Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students.

-Implementation Status: Full Implementation Enrollment in our Professional Skills courses remains consistently open.
+Enrollment in our Professional Skills courses remains consistently open.
 Within our Career Technical Education (CTE) program, students are enrolled in pathways such as Arts Media and Entertainment, Culinary, and Business.
-Starting from a baseline of 15 participants in Career Technical Education, we have remained steady with 754 student participation rate.
+Starting from a baseline of 15 participants in Career

+Technical Education, we have remained steady with 754 student participation rate.
 There were no significant deviations between the planned action and its actual implementation.

 Action 2.2: Professional development addressing English Learners, low income, and foster youth students.
-Implementation Status: Full Implementation

 Over the past three school years, our Professional Development (PD) initiatives have been strategically tailored to address the specific needs of special populations of students while also focusing on improving instructional practices across the board.
-The metrics indicate that we did not improve student scores on ELA and Math SBA.
+The metrics indicate that we did not improve student scores on ELA and Math on the CA Dashborad, we did however increase in our Statewide Assessment scores for ELA and Math.
 This year we have utilized PLC time to share resources, revise curriculum, and develop interventions to support targeted demographics.
 Staff participation and collaboration in PD sessions were notable achievements.
 Additionally, staff demonstrated a proactive approach by selecting sessions that addressed their knowledge gaps pertaining to specific student populations.
 No substantive difference in the planned action compared to the actual implementation.